Start9Labs/documentation/site/source/developer-docs/packaging.rst

         docker buildx install
         docker buildx create --use

 - Rust & Cargo - Cargo is the package management solution for the Rust programming language.
-It is needed to build the Embassy SDK.
+It is needed to build the Start SDK.
 The following will install both Rust and Cargo:

     .. code-block::